As a freelancer, and somebody who runs a few websites, I regularly log in and out of different online accounts.

 I’ve just discovered a better way to manage multiple Pinterest, Twitter, Facebook and other online accounts and today I’m going to share it with you.
 And it’s so simple to set up too.

-All you need is the Chrome browser and a laptop.
+All you need is the Chrome browser (download it here if you’re not already using it) and a laptop.
 As far as I can tell, this doesn’t work on the mobile version of Chrome (at least that’s the case for me).

 Setting up multiple profiles in Chrome